The UK government defines domestic violence and abuse as:

 Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.

-Newcastle Women’s Aid recognises that women and children have the right to live safely without fear.
-Domestic Violence is abuse from a partner or ex-partner (someone with whom you have had an intimate relationship with) and may be physical, emotional, coercive, sexual, or financial, forced marriage and honour based violence.
+Domestic violence is abuse from a partner or ex-partner (someone with whom you have had an intimate relationship with) and may be physical, emotional, coercive, sexual, or financial, forced marriage and honour based violence.

 - Physical abuse

 - Sexual abuse